 Platypus is one of the most unusual animals.
 Scientists who examined this animal for the first time were under the impression that someone fabricated it from a duck, beaver and otter.

-And when I see this cute animal I start to think that mother nature really sticked together a bill and webbed feet from the duck, tail of the beaver and otters fur.
+And when I see this cute animal I start to think that mother nature really stuck together with a bill and webbed feet from the duck, tail of the beaver and otters fur.

 So, where to find platypus?

 One interesting fact we found was about platypus spur.
-Only male have a spur that is connected to a venom gland.
+Only males have a spur that is connected to a venom gland.
 This platypus spur can kill small animals and really hurt humans.

 Platypus is a carnivore and feeds on bugs, shellfish and other small insects.